How Cohousing Works

 Cohousing is designed to balance private homeownership with shared community living.
 Here’s how the model works in practice at River Trail Commons in Milwaukee.

 In addition to private homes, the community includes shared spaces designed to support connection and everyday life.
-These spaces may include gathering areas, green space, and places for shared meals or activities.
+These spaces include gathering areas, green space, and places for shared meals or activities.

-This cohousing model creates opportunities to connect with neighbors while still maintaining independence and privacy.
+The cohousing model creates opportunities to connect with neighbors while still maintaining independence and privacy.

 Daily life in a cohousing community looks familiar, with one important difference: connection is built into the environment.